vitorjaguat/react-notes/index.md

 So, where should side-effects and async tasks be executed?
 There are 2 answers for that question:

 - inside the components (eg, using useEffect)
-- inside the action creators
+- inside the action creators (thunks)

 #### Redux & async tasks 1: performing the async tasks using useEffects inside of components